Rafaelcerq28/rafaelcerq28/README.md

 This space is used to store my personal/study projects.
 I hope you enjoy!😄

-- 🔭 I’m currently working to improve my programming skills
+- 🔭 I’m currently studying to improve my programming skills
-- 🌱 I’m currently learning Microservices, Docker and Kubernets
+- 🌱 I’m currently learning Angular

 Below you can see some of my favorite projects.